 Profile

-In addition, Dr. McElroy has examined causes of endometrial cancer and has worked with geographical information systems.
-As co-director of Missouri Partnership to Increase Colorectal Cancer Screening project (MPICCS), she is engaged in a partnership with over 30 clinics who are a critical component of the health care safety net among rural residents in central and southwestern Missouri.
-She co-leads a team of practice facilitators in helping these clinics implement evidence based interventions to increase colorectal cancer screening.
-And, with the need for understanding more about SARS CoV-2 virus and the COVID-19 pandemic, in collaboration with Dr. Henry Wan, they have reported findings about COVID-19 variant distribution in Missouri, co-infection with Influenza, and immune response among pregnant and lactating women who are vaccinated.
+In addition, Dr. McElroy has explored causes of endometrial cancer and applied geographical information systems (GIS) in her research.
+As co-director of the Missouri Partnership to Increase Colorectal Cancer Screening (MPICCS) project, she collaborates with more than 65 clinics that are a critical component of the health care safety net among rural residents in central and southwestern Missouri.
+She co-leads a team of practice facilitators in helping these clinics implement evidence-based interventions to increase colorectal cancer screening.
+And, with the need for understanding more about SARS CoV-2 and the COVID-19 pandemic, she and collaborator Henry Wan, PhD, have reported findings about COVID-19 variant distribution in Missouri, co-infection with influenza and the immune response among pregnant and lactating women who are vaccinated.
+Most recently, in collaboration with Regina DePietro, MD, Dr. McElroy is exploring GLP-1 weight loss medication use from patient perspectives.
+Dr. McElroy’s findings have appeared in Women’s Health Issues, Journal of the National Cancer Institute, Environmental Health Perspectives, Journal of Medical Virology, Preventing Chronic Disease and other leading publications.

 Academic Information